Overview

 PUBH 6861 | Public Health Genomics (3 credits)

-PUBH 6884 |Bioinformatics Algorithms and Data Structure (3 credits)
+PUBH 6884 Bioinformatics Algorithms and Data Structure (3 credits)

-PUBH 6885 | Computational Biology (3 credits)
+PUBH 8885 | Computational Biology (3 credits)

-APPLIED BIOINFORMATICS CONCENTRATION-SPECIFIC TOTAL: 12 CREDITS
+BIOINFORMATICS CONCENTRATION-SPECIFIC TOTAL: 15 CREDITS

 Electives

-- Applied Biostatistics Concentration: 12 credits minimum
+• Applied Biostatistics Concentration: 12 credits minimum

-- Applied Bioinformatics Concentration: 21 credits minimum
+• Bioinformatics Concentration: 18 credits minimum

 Both concentrations: elective selections must include at least*:

-- 3 Credits in Biostatistics
+• 3 Credits in Biostatistics

-- 3 Credits in Bioinformatics or Data Science
+• 3 Credits in Bioinformatics

-- 3 Credits in a Cognate Area
+• 3 Credits in a Cognate Area

 All students are expected to work with their Advisor in the selection of their Elective coursework.